Tickets for the Afterlife

 The titles cover the topic of death, dying and grief.
 There are fiction and non-fiction books as well as titles to share with children.
 The collection is thought provoking and will support, soothe and provoke.

 We have also put together a wider book list around the topic which you can view here.
-Please be aware that not all of these titles will be available as eBooks through Kirklees Libraries.
+Please be aware that not all of these titles will be available through Kirklees Libraries.

 Support websites for death, dying and bereavement can be found here.

 Delivering Public Engagement Digitally